Left:

 Interactions in the Car

 This is aimed primarily at teens.
 I put my heart into this.
 I talk quite a bit in the car because I care about my students and I have some passion for this.
-If you already know it all, if you must talk over me, if you're bored, or if you want to argue about everything, just go somewhere else.
-Go to a big factory driver ed school and you'll flow through their system like a frozen pizza on the production line.
 I am here to help people who want to train.
-Every year I get one or two malcontents, and then later the parents are flummoxed as to why Johnny failed the road test.
 Moral of the story: be happy and grateful, try hard, and be a sponge.
 If you do that, we'll have fun and you'll succeed.

 The massive factory-style driver ed schools often use lesson plans they found on the internet somewhere.
 I don't have to follow stipulations set by someone sitting in an office.
 I have a general curriculum outline but I spend time on the skills commensurate with safe driving and survival in any environment.
 My approach is somewhat relaxed but fully engaged.
 There's frequent discussion about awareness of surroundings, intersections, steering wheel handling, lane changes and more, all interspersed among the two hours per lesson.
 I tend to stress interactions with other vehicles in active, dynamic metro traffic.
 My experience leads me to believe this is where the vast majority of need lies.
 This is where the multitasking comes into play.
 Navigating intersections, lane changes, and leveraging mirrors to keep an eye on other drivers, how to finesse the gas and brake . . . all these skills add up to create a good driver.
 And then there's parallel parking and 90 degree backing.
 Unlike other schools, I touch on that each of the three lessons, so the student can master them instead of just being introduced to them.
 One could say then, that I teach to create a safe, competent driver but at the same time, I also teach to the test.